 Finally you can inform them to start the task of transferring your site to the new host.
 You need to have a FTP account with old host and provide the same to the new host.

-- Generally most hosting companies offer free transfer of one site and charge $30 – $50 for each additional site depending on the size of the content.
+- Generally, most hosting companies offer free transfer of one site and charge $30 – $50 for each additional site depending on the size of your content.

 - If you don’t prefer some other person handling your content then you can upload the content on your own using FTP.
 Checkout our articles on FileZilla guide for beginners and moving live site to localhost.